shawalli/archizer/tasks/prd-amazon-order-archiver.md

 1. Open Google Apps Script (script.google.com)
 2. Create a new project
 3. Replace the default code with the template above
-4. Save the project with a meaningful name (e.g., "Amazon Order Archiver")
+4. Save the project with a meaningful name (e.g., "Archizer")
 5. Run the `testSetup()` function to verify everything works
 6. Deploy as a web app:
    - Click "Deploy" → "New deployment"